14 Signs and Symptoms of Thyroid Problems

 Similarly, if the thyroid produces too many hormones, you may feel constantly restless and agitated.

-If you exercise and follow a strict diet, but still can’t seem to manage to lose weight
+If you exercise and follow a strict diet, but still can’t seem to manage to lose weight, it may be a symptom of thyroid problems.

 The same may be true if you can’t seem to gain any weight, despite how much you eat.
 Metabolic changes are closely linked with these imbalances.